dzackgarza/Arizona-Winter-School-2019/Typeset/Day 1/Notes 5 Wickelgren.md

 > There is a proof in the notes that these are the only lines, which is relatively elementary.

 # Modern Proof
-We'll use a characteristic class, which we'll later replace by an $\AA^1$
+We'll use characteristic classes, which we'll later replace by an $\AA^1$ homotopy theory variant.

+Let $X \